Diversity/Parallelism Trade-off in Distributed Systems with Redundancy: Bi-Modal Service Time

 In Fig.~\ref{fig:server_dep_B}, we evaluate $\expec[Y_{k:n}]$ vs. $k$ for four different values of $B$ (from 2 to 15).
 We observe that when $B$ is small (e.g., 2, 5), splitting is optimal.
 When $B$ is large (e.g. 10, 15), $\expec[Y_{k:n}]$ is minimized by coding and the optimal code rate increases with $B$.
 When $B$ is very large (e.g. $B>150$), not shown in Fig.~\ref{fig:server_dep_B}, replication is optimal.
 From the above, we conclude that the magnitude of $B$ determines the diversity/parallelism trade-off: when $B$ is small, we gain more from parallelism, s.t. splitting.
 When $B$ is large, we gain more from diversity, s.t. coding or replication.

-In Fig.~\ref{fig:server_dep_LLN}, we compare the LLN approximation of $\expec[Y_{k:n}]$ with the exact result given by \eqref{Eq:bimodal_server}.
-The graph on the left shows the LLN approximation of the dependence of $\expec[Y_{k:n}]$ on $r=k/n$, and the graph on the right shows the exact dependence of $\expec[Y_{k:n}]$ on $k$.
-We consider a system with $n=60$ workers and three different values of $\epsilon$.
+In Fig.~\ref{fig:server_dep_LLN}, we compare the LLN approximation of $\expec[Y_{k:n}]$ with the exact result \eqref{Eq:bimodal_server}.
+The upper graph shows the LLN approximation of the dependence of $\expec[Y_{k:n}]$ on $r=k/n$, and the lower graph shows the exact dependence of $\expec[Y_{k:n}]$ on $k$.
+There are $n=60$ workers and three different values of $\epsilon$.
 Since $k$ and $s$ are integers, we can only have $k\in\{1,2,3,4,5,6,10,12,15,20,30,60\}$.
 The corresponding $\expec[Y_{k:n}]$ are marked in the figure.
 To evaluate the approximation, we compare three important metrics: the local minimums, the optimal $k^*$ and the minimum $\expec[Y_{k:n}]$, and make the following observations.
 First, for each value of $\epsilon$, both LLN and the exact result have the same number of local minimums.
 However, when $\epsilon=0.9$, the LLN gives a much smaller value of the first local minimum.
 Second, when $\epsilon=0.2$ and $0.9$, the LLN shows the same values of $k^*$'s as the exact result.
 When $\epsilon=0.6$, the LLN approximate optimal value is $r=1/3$ ($k^*=20$), whereas the exact value is $k^*=15$.
 Third, the minimum $\expec[Y_{k:n}]$'s in the LLN are close to the values in the exact result.
 Therefore, we see that in spite of some differences, the LLN approximation is good, as it shows well the general trend and gives some exact results.
 Furthermore, the approximation should be even better for larger $n$.